 Mediation can save you money in a divorce

 One of the most inefficient ways to have a painless and smooth divorce is by comparing your divorce to someone you know.
-This could be your friend or be a family member.
+This could be your friend or a family member.
 Your divorce is as unique as your fingerprints no matter how similar your circumstances may be to your friends or family members.
-One of the pitfalls that divorcing spouses fall into is by comparing settlement their friends got to their own.
-It’s one thing seeking emotional support from your friends and family, it’s another taking financial and parenting advice from the outside of the usual comments I hear as a practicing divorce attorney is when clients why they cannot have such a settlement deal that’s similar to their friend’s.
+One of the pitfalls that divorcing spouses fall into is by comparing their friends settlements to their own.
+It’s one thing seeking emotional support from your friends and family; it’s another taking financial and legal advice from them.
 Friends can be great for support and helpful during a divorce.
 However, they can in some cases inadvertently fuel the fires.

 I promised you another tool on how to deal with a divorce when emotions are running high.
 Using the collaborative divorce process can be very helpful in a high-conflict divorce.
 Collaborative Divorce is also beneficial to families with a high net worth and those that own businesses.
 A collaborative case is a team approach.
 The collaborative team is made up of peacemaking professionals that help to support the whole family.
 This is a completely different environment than litigation cases because litigation requires at least 2 cut-throat, bulldog attorneys aggressively fighting each other.